howtomakecerealtreats.com

 • Use almond butter, cashew butter, Biscoff spread, Nutella, or sunflower butter in place of peanut butter.

-• You can use maple syrup or agave nectar instead of honey.
+• You can use pancake syrup (like Mrs. Butterworths or Log Cabin) or agave nectar instead of honey.

-• Cheerios are a great substitution for the rice crispy cereal.
+• Cheerios are a great substitution for rice crispy cereal.

 Recipe